StuntsPT/Misc_GIS_scripts/README.md

 python layer_data_extractor.py ~/shapefile.csv ~/GIS_data/*.bil
 ```

+### Requirements:

+This script requires the package [python-gdal](https://pypi.python.org/pypi/GDAL/) to work.

 ## Coords_to_Google_Earth.py

-This is a **very** dirty hackish script to get a coordinate file and produce a google earth input file with placemarks.
+This is a **very** dirty hackish script to get a coordinate file and produce a Google Earth input file with place-marks.

 ### Usage: